hanatonikkou/xous-book/src/ch03-00-introducing-the-kernel.md

 # Introducing the Kernel

 Xous is a microkernel design that tries to keep as little as possible inside the main kernel.
-Instead, programs can start "Servers" that process can connect to in order to accomplish a task.
+Instead, programs can start "Servers" that processes can connect to in order to accomplish a task.

 Processes are isolated, and therefore an MMU is strongly recommended.
 One process can have multiple threads, and processes cannot interact with one another except by passing Messages.